erwinangeles/rsvp-app/README.md

 - 📱 Phone-based RSVP: Just enter your phone to confirm identity
 - 🧺 Bring Items: RSVP with specific food, drinks, or supplies
 - 🔁 Edit Your RSVP: Update what you're bringing anytime
-- 🔒 Session-based Identity: No login required, just your phone
+- 🔒 Session-based Identity: No login required to RSVP, just your phone

 ## 🚀 Getting Started
 See below for the the detailed instructions for setup.